The 2011 National Emissions Inventory

 - Version 1 (released September 30, 2013)

-The data presented below are for the 2011 NEI version 1.
-For a detailed list of issues, please see the Version 1 issues file.
+The data presented below are for the 2011 NEI version 2.

 A description of each of the five data categories Point, Nonpoint, Onroad, Nonroad, and Event is provided below.
-Documentation for Version 1 will be available in the fall of 2013.
+Documentation for Version 2 will be available in June of 2015.

 2011 National Emissions Inventory Data